mike-french/myrex/README.md

   * Report the result and halt the manager process.

 Two execution patterns:
-* Batch - single network processes multiple input strings simultaneously.
+* Batch - single long-lived network matches multiple input strings simultaneously.
 * Oneshot - dedicated independent network is built and torn down for each input.

 Two traversal strategies for ambiguous matches: